taocpp/PEGTL/doc/Advanced-Topics.md

 ### Whitespace

-Grammars should be designed to minimise redundant multiple parsing of the same whitespace, comments or other padding.
+Grammars should be designed to minimize redundant multiple parsing of the same whitespace, comments or other padding.

 One good way to achieve this is to choose a strategy for whitespace handling and then consistently stick to it.
 For example the JSON grammar in `include/tao/pegtl/contrib/json.hpp` consistently has every rule for a "token" consume any following whitespace via the `ws` rule, too.